College is not a competition to be won but a match to be made.

-The College Counseling Program assists students in exploring college and career options and facilitates their understanding and handling of the college application process.
-It utilizes the Seminar Program, a four-year testing sequence and parent meetings, workshops and other events.
-Kristy Cummings, Director, meets with individually with students and parents to help them plan their college path and work through the application process.
+Our counselors assist students in exploring college and career options and facilitate their understanding and handling of the college application process.
+The program utilizes the Seminar Program, a four-year testing sequence, and parent meetings, workshops and other events.
+Kristy Cummings, Director, meets individually with students and parents to help them plan their college path and work through the application process.

-Students attend seminar classes in freshman, sophomore, junior and senior years.
-Besides college planning, the Guidance and Student Services team focuses on learning skills, leadership, cultural competency and wellness.
-Guest speakers are brought in and Mercy's peer educators also assist with topics.
+Students attend seminar classes in freshman, sophomore, junior, and senior years.
+Besides college planning, the Guidance and Student Services team focuses on learning skills, leadership, cultural competency, and wellness.
+Guest speakers are brought in, and Mercy's peer educators assist with topics.
 Specific topics to plan for college include:

 - Review of a high school transcript